Unvire/DataAnalyzer/readme.md

 ## About
-Data analyzer processes measurement log files in a folder and displays selected measurement in a sequence plot or normal distribution plot.
+Data analyzer processes measurement log files in a folder (or subfolders) and displays selected measurement in a sequence plot or normal distribution plot.

 ## How to use
 1. Select a log type in a combo box.
 Currently handled types are: